 THE FRONT ROOM

-One of the galleries that is part of ULUV is called “Predna izba” (translation: the front room) and it is a gallery combined with a shop – which means you can purchase almost everything you see :) It is located on the SNP square.
+One of the galleries that is part of ULUV is called “Predna izba” (translation: the front room) and it is a gallery combined with a shop – which means you can purchase almost everything you see :) It is located on the SNP Square.

 The objects and products presented in the gallery are part of collections from the Museum of Folk Art and Production in Stupava.

 An interesting thing to remember about this place is that it holds pop-up craft demonstrations each Monday from 4 pm till 6 pm which you can join to watch (and sometimes also try) for free.
 But rather always check with them directly when you plan to come:)

 Another gallery that belongs under ULUV is the Design Studio on Dobrovicova 13 which is focused more on modern art.